 The mission of 350.org is to build a global grassroots movement to solve the climate crisis using online campaigns, grassroots organizing and mass public actions led from the bottom up, by thousands of volunteer organizers in over 188 countries.
 Climate safety is reached at 350.
 To preserve our planet, scientists tell us we must reduce the amount of CO2 in the atmosphere from its current level of 392 parts per million (ppm) to below 350 ppm.
 But 350 is more than a number — it's a symbol of where we need to head as a planet.
 350.org works hard to organize in a new way — everywhere at once — using online tools to facilitate strategic offline action.

 Being a responsible corporate citizen is at the core of Sodexo's business, as they work in areas such as sustainability, diversity and inclusion, wellness and the fight against hunger.
-In order to incorporate sustainable initiatives in 80 countries, 30,600 sites and with 380,000 employees, Sodexo has created "The Better Tomorrow Plan."
-The Better Tomorrow Plan details 14 commitments.
-Each commitment will have a measurable target for progress over the next 10 years and the results will be publicly reported against those targets.
+In order to incorporate sustainable initiatives in 80 countries, 30,600 sites and with 380,000 employees, Sodexo has created "The Better Tomorrow Plan", which details 14 commitments.
+Each commitment will have a measurable target for progress over the next 10 years, and the results will be publicly reported against those targets.
 With these commitments, they will work together with clients, suppliers and customers to protect and restore the environment, support local community development and promote health and wellness.

 Decatur County Conservation manages 9 parks and natural areas encompassing some 2,687 acres, and is home to the 2,200-acre Little River Recreation area just NW of Leon, IA.
 The conservation board also manages 5 access points along the Grand River Water Trail.